armory-io/remote-network-agent-helm-chart/README.md

 # Migrating from the Armory/Aurora meta helm chart

+## Step 1: Update Client Credentials Scope in the Cloud Console

+Go to the [Cloud Console](https://console.cloud.armory.io/configuration/credentials) and update the credentials you are using for your agent to have the newly required `connect:agentHub` scope.

+This scope is required to connect to the new agent-hub endpoint https://agent-hub.cloud.armory.io

+## Step 2: Migrate your agent release from armory/aurora -> armory/remote-network-agent

 If you installed the the armory/aurora helm chart like the following

 ```shell